DonovanMods/Icarus-Mods/README.md

 ## Larger Resource Stacks

-> Increases the size of resource stacks in the game.
+> Increases the size of wood and stone resource stacks in the game.

 - [Larger Resource Stacks](LargerResourceStacks)

 ## Faster Kill Cam

-> Increases the speed of the Critical Kill Cam.
+> Doubles the speed of the Critical Kill Cam.

 - [Faster Kill Cam](FasterKillCam)